 Rhino tracking is a crucial activity in global rhino conservation programmes.
 The specialist team who will guide your rhino tracking experience are highly trained.
 Alongside them, you will file daily reports on each rhino sighting; including details such as location, appearance, behaviour and interactions with other animals.
 The sightings arising from Rhino Tracking field trips enable the conservation team to keep the rhino safe from poachers, rhino fights and predators.

-This is when you have the chance to immerse yourself in authentic African culture and meet local or indigenous people from the places you are visiting.
-Local community visits across Africa offer diverse experiences from learning the traditional way to harvest honey with the bushmen of Botswana, to dancing with the indigenous Maasai people of Kenya and Tanzania in their villages.
+A local community visit allows you to immerse yourself in authentic African culture and meet local or indigenous people.
+Local community visits across Africa offer diverse experiences, from learning the traditional way to harvest honey with the bushmen of Botswana, to dancing with the indigenous Maasai people of Kenya and Tanzania in their villages.

 Why are local community visits important?

-At Mahlatini we are passionate about conserving not only the lands and wildlife of Africa, but also her people.
+At Mahlatini, we are passionate about conserving not only the lands and wildlife of Africa but also her people.
 The diverse cultures across Southern and Eastern African countries boast traditions and knowledge which are truly enlightening to experience.
-Visiting these communities and staying at lodges which directly help protect and preserve their unique traditions is important for their survival in an ever-changing world.
+Visiting these communities and staying in lodges which protect and preserve these communities is essential for their survival in an ever-changing world.

 Where can I visit local communities?

-Most of our camps based in private reserves and conservancies directly support local villages; and the local people are always delighted to meet visitors.
+Most of our camps based in private reserves and conservancies directly support local villages, and the local people are always delighted to meet visitors.
 Advise your dedicated travel expert at Mahlatini that you want to spend time with the local community and they will select the best camps for you.
-Some of our favourite places to stay that support authentic, cultural visits are The Sanctuary at Ol Lentille, Mwiba Lodge, Bisate Lodge,Serra Cafema, Phinda Vlei Lodge and Angama Mara.

 Why are Blue Safaris important?